 Israel is a net food importer.
-In 2019, Israel's agricultural imports (HS 01-24) stood at \$6.8 billion and exports at \$2.2 billion.
-Approximately seven percent of its food imports were from the United States.
+In 2020, Israel's agricultural imports (HS 01-24) stood at \$7.1 billion and exports at \$2.2 billion.
+Approximately eleven percent of the imports were from the United States.

 Israel is a good export market destination for U.S. food and agricultural products; particularly for dried fruits, nuts, fresh apples and pears, cheese, and other food products.
-Demand for organic, healthy or natural foods is increasing.
-Niche products that target a specific health issue like diabetes or celiac disease (gluten-free food) are experiencing growth in demand, as well as vegetarian and vegan products.
-An additional growing food category is higher-end food products.
+Niche products that target a specific health issue like diabetes or celiac disease (gluten-free food) are experiencing growth in demand, as well as vegetarian and vegan products. - Demand for high-end food products is also growing.